IQTLabs/squiggle/README.md

 ## Installation

-Installation is as simple as:
+If you don't have Python 3.4 or greater installed, be sure to [get it ](https://www.python.org/downloads/).
+To get the current stable version of Squiggle, run:

     $ pip install squiggle

-Or alternatively, if you want to get the latest development version:
+Or, alternatively, if you want to get the latest development version:

     $ pip install git+https://github.com/Lab41/squiggle.git